 If you are on a Telstra plan you will have mobile phone reception in particular areas at the Mundabullangana Station.
-The kitchen landline phone is also available for volunteer use, but there are no free calls out (i.e. you will need to purchase a phone card prior to arrival).
-There is limited WiFi internet access and will be made available to volunteers at the discretion of the Field Team Leader (dependent on data allowance and use).
+There is WiFi internet access that is available to volunteers (dependent on data allowance and use).

 8 PERSONAL PROTECTIVE EQUIPMENT